prometheus/pushgateway/README.md

 sample, there is no way to distinguish a 'time of pushing' and a 'time of scraping'.)

-As there are essentially no use cases where it would make sense to to attach a different timestamp, and many users attempting to incorrectly do so (despite no client library supporting this) any pushes with timestamps will be rejected.
+As there aren't any use cases where it would make sense to to attach a different timestamp, and many users attempting to incorrectly do so (despite no client library supporting this), the Pushgateway rejects any pushes with timestamps.

 If you think you need to push a timestamp, please see [When To Use The Pushgateway](https://prometheus.io/docs/practices/pushing/).